-Ben Nevis is the highest mountain in Scotland with a height of 1344 meters.
-Many of Scotland’s highest peaks (mountains) can be found in mountain ranges including the Highlands and Cairngorms.
-The Highlands are mostly steep, with some of the highest mountains in the British Isles.
+Ben Nevis is the highest mountain in Scotland, with a height of 1,344 metres.
+Many of Scotland’s highest peaks (mountains) can be found in mountain ranges, including the Highlands and Cairngorms.
+Several of the highest mountains in the British Isles can be found in the Highlands, which are shaped by their generally steep terrain.

 Rank | Mountains | Location | Height (m) | Height (Ft) | Prominence |